Project

 curl http://localhost:8983/solr/event_core/update/?commit=true -H "Content-Type: text/xml" -d "<delete><query>(subject:CN=urn\:node\:CNUNM1*)AND(ipAddress:10.42*)AND(event:read)</query></delete>"

-#8 Updated by Jing Tao almost 5 years ago
+#8 Updated by Jing Tao over 5 years ago

 This page give some information to update a document: